A silky, glossy cheese sauce with tender, never mushy macaroni in just 20 minutes!

 I know there are many fancy schamcny Macaroni and Cheese version “out there” in this big wide world.
 Truffled, Lobster (yes, really!), multiple types of cheeses, loaded with cream.
 The list goes on and on.
 And I’m definitely partial to playing around with Mac and Cheese myself.

 But a real classic Macaroni and Cheese is something that everyone should know.
 I realise I’ve completely contradicted myself here because this is a one pot version which isn’t traditional!
-But the end result is absolutely bang on traditional – albeit a wee bit better, in my personal opinion, thanks to the Italians. 😉 – Nagi x
+But the end result is absolutely bang on traditional. 😉 – Nagi x

 - 3 tbsp flour

 - 2 cups milk (full fat preferred but low fat is ok)

 - 250 g / 2 1/2 cups elbow macaroni , uncooked